 Do you want to further your leadership skills by being part of a supportive environment with other education professionals?
-The Master of Educational Leadership and Management is a postgraduate programme for current and aspiring leaders in all education sectors and agencies.
+The Master of Educational Leadership and Management is specifically designed for current and aspiring leaders in all education sectors and agencies.
 It provides a contemporary and academically sound, yet practice-oriented, form of sustained professional development.
-Explore effective educational leadership of and for learning, policy and strategy, leading and developing others, and the complexities of educational organisations and how these relate to your practice You’ll also enjoy the opportunity to conduct research on a topic that you are passionate about.
+Explore theories of effective educational leadership, policy and strategy, human resources, the complexities of educational organisations and how these relate to your practice You’ll also enjoy the opportunity to conduct research on a topic that you are passionate about.

 - A comprehensive, yet self-contained professional development programme.

-- A strong focus on professional practice and applied research.
-You can choose between a full thesis and a smaller dissertation (after completing the courses EDUC8881 to EDUC8885).
+- A strong focus on professional practice and practitioner research.
+You can choose between a full thesis and a smaller dissertation.

 - Learning that is stimulating, critically reflective and relevant to your educational setting.